wpgeorgia/portfolio/index.md

 ---

-# 🧱 Estimating Population at the Building Level with Dasymetric Mapping
+# 🧱 Estimating Population inside Buildings with Dasymetric Mapping

-This lab completed in my Environmental GIS course explores methods to estimate population at the building level in Manhattan using zoning, land cover, and census data.
+This lab completed in my Environmental GIS course explores methods to estimate population within buildings in Manhattan using zoning, land cover, and census data.
 The analysis combines spatial joins, population density calculations, and building geometry to create meaningful estimates of where people live.

 ## 🛠️ Skills Demonstrated
 - Spatial join of building centroids with census blocks